ArctosDB/documentation-wiki/_documentation/identifications.markdown

 -   Any Identification NOT: Same as Current Identification NOT but includes unaccepted identifications.
 -   CurrentTaxonomy CONTAINS: Substring match of any taxon term of current ID.
-“Soricidae” finds “Sorex cinereus” and “Sorex yukonicus.”
+"Soricidae" finds "Sorex cinereus" and "Sorex yukonicus."
 -   RelatedTaxonomy CONTAINS: Substring match of any taxon term within one relationship step of current ID.
-“Apiales” finds “Washingtonia divaricata” even though Apiales is not directly an attributes of Washingtonia divaricata, because Washingtonia divaricata is listed as a synonym of Osmorhiza berteroi, which DOES contain the attribute Apiales (as an Order).
+"Apiales" finds "Washingtonia divaricata" even though Apiales is not directly an attributes of Washingtonia divaricata, because Washingtonia divaricata is listed as a synonym of Osmorhiza berteroi, which DOES contain the attribute Apiales (as an Order).